-Unfortunately the guidelines for exemption are not interpreted entirely consistently across the whole of the UK and varies with individual planing officer.
+Unfortunately, the guidelines for exemption are not interpreted entirely consistently across the whole of the UK and varies with individual planning officer.
 It is often wise to apply for a certificate of exemption (although not strictly necessary) to ensure that there are no problems further down the track.
 For completeness, the guidelines for exemption are listed below.
-David Salisbury's experienced planning consultant has years of experience in all aspects of the regulations and will help advise on the best course of action even before you place an order with us.
+David Salisbury’s experienced planning consultants have years of experience in all aspects of the regulations and will help advise on the best course of action even before you place an order with us.

 Please note: the permitted development allowances described here apply to houses not flats, maisonettes or other buildings.
 Where work is proposed to a Listed Building, Listed Building consent may be required.

 * The term original house means the house as it was first built or as it stood on 1 July 1948 (if it was built before that date).
 Although you may not have built an extension to the house, a previous owner may have done so.

 ** Designated land includes National Parks and the Broads, Areas of Outstanding Natural Beauty, conservation areas and World Heritage Sites.

 The council has eight weeks from the date of application to give you a decision before you have the right to appeal.
 However, appeals can take several months to decide, and it may be quicker to reach agreement with the council.